 Zack found a moose antler shed on the side of the road.

-Our Canadien friends had cleared the worst parts of the logging trail, so we made good time until Tim missed a turn and drove down the wrong road to their camp.
-After a brief visit and a slight delay, we made it to camp in plenty of time to setup the tents and get the 5 boats in the water.
+Our Canadian friends had cleared the worst parts of the logging trail, so we made good time until Tim missed a turn and drove down the wrong road to their camp.
+After a brief visit to their camp and a slight delay, we made it to our camp in plenty of time to setup the tents and get the 5 boats in the water.

 Saw a few Grouse, but they blend into the brown grass so well, they are hard to see.